raspberrypilearning/make-crumble-robot-head/en/step_3.md

 ## Prepare the servo

-Let's have a look at the servo and some very important preparation before you use it in the project.
+Let's have a look at the servo and some important preparations to make before you use it in the project.

 --- task ---